 Free Kindle App to read books on all electronic devices.

-Keep posted for Dr. Mayer’s soon to be published guide to awakening women’s low libidos, first in the series of Ageless Sex Life ebooks.
+Keep posted for Dr. Mayer’s guide to understanding and awakening women’s low libidos, first in the series of Ageless Sex Life ebooks.
 Each book will be written from different perspectives, one for women and the other for men.